 Legal to Hunt - See Florida Hunting Regulations handbook.

-  Regulations Unique to Migratory Bird Seasons - All Migratory Bird Regulations shall apply and hunting with guns or crossbows (except by disabled crossbow permit) is prohibited.
+Regulations Unique to Migratory Bird Seasons - All Migratory Bird Regulations shall apply.

 Allowed year round.

 Permit, Stamp and License Requirements - Fishing license (if fishing) or management area permit (if frogging).